vy-labs/amazon-cloudformation-dse/README.md

 # amazon-cloudformation-dse

 This repo contains AWS CloudFormation templates and related scripts to quickly spin up a DataStax Enterprise cluster.
-There are two categories:
-- [singlenode](./singlenode): spin up a single node DSE cluster

 - [singledc](./singledc): spin up a DSE cluster that spans a single datacenter.
-- [multidc](./multidc): *NON-FUNCTIONAL* at the moment.
+- multidc (coming soon)